gardenlinux/gardenlinux/docs/explanation/os-releases.md

 - **`manual_gh_release_page.yml`**: Creates the GitHub release with notes, metadata, and attached artifacts

 The pipeline ensures that only successfully tested artifacts reach distribution channels.

+For a detailed explanation of all CI/CD workflows and their interactions, see [GitHub Actions Workflows](/explanation/github-workflows.md).

 ## Artifact Flow